hrbosker/hrbosker.github.io/content/resources/scripts/_index.md

 - `do("Extract part", 0, 0.1, "rectangular", 1, "no")` *(before Praat 5.3.63, Jan 2014)*
 - `Extract part: 0, 0.1, "rectangular, 1, "no"` *(current)*

 Current Praat versions are compatible with older and newer syntax types, and mixes thereof.
-The scripts shared here primarily use the first type of syntax, with occasional lines using the latest type of syntax.
+The scripts shared here primarily use the first type of syntax, with occasional lines using the latest type of syntax. **[ADVERTISEMENT]** *Did you know the syntax highlighting in [PraatVSCode](..\tools\praatvscode) works with either syntax?*

 ## List of available scripts